 Why Say “Usually?”

-(And while we’re on the topic of surprises in organics, did you know that organic apples and pears have long been allowed to be treated with antibiotics in order to prevent fire blight?
-Fortunately the National Organics Standards Board recently decided to disallow this practice effective October 2014.)
+The loophole list includes a few surprises too, such as the use of antibiotics on organic apples and pears, in order to prevent fire blight.
+Fortunately the National Organics Standards Board recently decided to disallow this practice effective October 2014.

 How are these organic loopholes possible?
-Typically it’s because there is no commercially manufactured option to that particular product or ingredient readily available.
+Typically it’s because there is no readily available, commercially manufactured organic option for that particular product or ingredient (though in the case of organic cornstarch, we beg to differ).

 But sometimes there’s another reason… says Barry: “The National Organic Standards Board (NOSB), which has the power to determine what materials can — and cannot — be used in organic production, too often weakens regulations in the face of intense lobbying by corporations who are more interested in the higher profits conferred by the word “organic” than in strong and meaningful standards.”
 And let’s just remember how much Monsanto has invested in corporate lobbying dollars…